 There are many benefits to be gained from using social media.
 Social media channels allow healthcare organizations to interact with patients and get them more involved in their own healthcare.
 Healthcare organizations can quickly and easily communicate important messages or provide information about new services.
 Healthcare providers can attract new patients via social media websites.
 However, there is also considerable potential for HIPAA Rules and patient privacy to be violated on social media networks.
 So how can healthcare organizations and their employees use social media without violating HIPAA Rules?

 The first rule of using social media in healthcare is to never disclose protected health information on social media channels.
-The second rule is to never disclose protected health information on social media. (see the definition of protected health information for further information).
+The second rule is to never disclose protected health information on social media.

 The HIPAA Privacy Rule prohibits the use of PHI on social media networks.
 That includes any text about specific patients as well as images or videos that could result in a patient being identified.
 PHI can only be included in social media posts if a patient has given their consent, in writing, to allow their PHI to be used and then only for the purpose specifically mentioned in the consent form.